 Managing Server-Side encryption using CloudBerry Explorer for Amazon S3 UI.

 Client-side encryption -is a type of encryption that encrypts data on the client side, prior to upload.
-It is considered to be safer than server-side encryption without a user-selected key as the encryption key is held by user.
+It is considered to be safer than server-side encryption without a user-selected key as the encryption key is held by the user.
 Encrypted data travels over the internet with an additional layer of encryption (in addition to the SSL/TLS encryption used with the secured connection).
 Like server-side encryption with a user-defined password, any data leaked because of a security access misconfiguration will remain encrypted and unusable.

 In CloudBerry Explorer PRO there is an option to encrypt data using military-state AES-256 encryption algorithm.
-Simply go to Tools|Options|Compression and Encryption and choose Use Client-Side Encryption.
+Simply go to Tools|Options|Compression, and Encryption and choose Use Client-Side Encryption.